meteahmetyakar/employee-directory-springboot/README.md

 ## Overview

-This is a Spring Boot application that demonstrates CRUD (Create, Read, Update, Delete) operations with Spring Data JPA.
-The project also utilizes Aspect-Oriented Programming (AOP) for transaction, logging and auditing, shutdown situations and includes scheduled tasks.
-This application serves as a sample employee directory with basic functionalities.

-## Features
+This spring boot project is a sample employee directory with CRUD functionalities.
+In this project, Spring Data JPA is used for CRUD functionalities and Spring AOP is used keep track of transaction, auditing, scheduled logging, and shutdown situations.

 - **Employee Management**: Add, update, view, and delete employee records.
 - **Logging and Auditing**: Uses AOP for logging method calls and auditing changes.